kaizencoderr/Programming/README.md

        In addition, this project contains an AI component that implements alpha beta pruning of a game tree (Java)

 #### Path: Programming/Data Structures + algorithms/enigma machine project/
--Enigma Machine description: A program that can encrpyt and decrypt messages sharing nearly all of the components from the WWII enigma machine.
-(Java)
+-Enigma Machine description: A simulator for a generalized version of the WWII German enigma machine.
+This program takes descriptions of possible initial configurations of the machine and messages to encode or decode.
+The details of the enigma machine can be found at https://en.wikipedia.org/wiki/Enigma_machine This version of the enigma machine uses the same components as the real enigma machine but generalizes beyond the alphabet.
+(Java)-(OOP, interfaces, comparables)

 #### Path: Programming/Data Structures + algorithms/colors project/
 -Colors description: A game played on a W×H rectangular grid of square cells.
 Every square is colored from a set of available colors.
 The term active region refers to the set of grid cells having the same color as the upper-left cell and orthogonally reachable from that square.
 A cell is orthogonally reachable from a square S having color C if it can be reached by moving one square at a time up, down, left, or right starting from S and moving only to squares of color C.